rh-mobb/aro-workshop-content/aro-content/100-setup/3-access-cluster.md

     Succeeded
     ```

-1. First, let's configure your workshop environment with our helper variables.
+1. Next, let's configure your workshop environment with our helper variables.
 To do so, let's run the following command:

     ```bash
     cat << EOF >> ~/.workshoprc